 The Ambassador Program's mission is to educate students about the issues that people with physical disabilities face and to raise funds to supply wheelchairs to people in need.
-It will give the ambassadors experience in managing a team, setting goals, organizing projects and executing projects.
+It will give the ambassadors experience in managing a team, setting goals, leadership, and organizing and executing projects.